 Below is another example, to save a .csv file in R you can use:

 Or in Python:

-These commands will create a file that will be temporarily stored in your current Standard Disk.
+These commands will create a file that will be stored in your current Persistent Disk or Standard Disk.
 To export / download the file, click “Files” and then click on “Open”.
 Check the box next to the file you just created and wish to download, and then click on “Download” to save it into your computer.